BEGINNING OIL PAINTING

 INSTRUCTOR: EMILY SULLIVAN

-Surfaces: 2 student grade canvases sized between 8”x10” - 11”x14” - Can be either stretched canvas or canvas panels.
-Emily will provide you with shellacked paper and/or gesso’d paper for studies.
+Surfaces: One 11”x14” canvas.
+Emily will provide you with shellacked paper for studies.

-Palette: a flat surface to use as a palette.
-You could use palette paper, a piece of thick glass or plexiglass (consider taping a thick sheet of white paper or foam core underneath), even a large, rimless baking sheet.
-Make sure it is a NEUTRAL color (white, mid-gray) — anything else interferes with color mixing!
-Please do NOT bring palettes with indentations or bowls/dips/cups.
+Palette: You could use a flat plastic palette, palette paper, a piece of thick glass or plexiglass (consider taping a thick sheet of white paper or foam core underneath).

-Solvent/mediums: Odorless mineral spirits or paint thinner or Gamsol — can be purchased in hardware store, too.
+Solvent/mediums: Odorless mineral spirits, paint thinner, or Gamsol to clean brushes— can be purchased in hardware store, too.
 Consider also buying a paint medium like Liquin or Galkyd which will increase dry time and paint fluency.

-Other materials you may find helpful: Sketchbook/scrap paper for notes, old t-shirt to use as an apron, scraper to clean palette.
+Other materials you may find helpful: Sketchbook/scrap paper for notes, something to use as an apron, scraper to clean palette.
 Additional paints you may find helpful are sap green, dioxazine purple, payne’s gray.